Dave-team/Knowledge-base/Social.md

   - If a meal was good, give compliments.
   - If the service was good, mention it.
 - Focus on having an open, relaxed body lanuage.
+- The best way to get into a flow state?
+Have multiple conversations throughout your day

 ## Conversations
 **Preparation**